oracle-samples/linux-blog-sample-code/README.md

 # Samples showing kernel kprobe, userspace uprobe and USDT tracing

+This is connected to a blog on https://blogs.oracle.com/linux/post/from-kernel-to-user-space-tracing.

+Please go there for more context.

 Samples illustrate how to do kernel and userspace tracing.

 - do_sysinfo: kprobe tracing